IcyEyeG/ReactPlus/README.md

 ## Copying or Reusing

-This project has mixed licencing.
-You are free to copy, redistribute and/or modify aspects of this work under the terms of each licence accordingly (unless otherwise specified).
+This project has mixed licensing.
+You are free to copy, redistribute and/or modify aspects of this work under the terms of each license accordingly (unless otherwise specified).

 Included *.theme files are free software  licensed under the terms of the [Lesser GNU General Public License, version 3](https://www.gnu.org/licenses/lgpl-3.0.txt).